tobinjt/johntobin.ie/content/blog/PHP_Development.md

 structures.
 I got maybe 20% of the benefit I needed to justify the effort I put into it.

+#### Other checkers

+I used [PHPStan](https://phpstan.org/), and it mostly identified missing type annotations, which were easy to fix so it was a quick return on investment.
+I fairly easily reached level 8, but level 9 looked like a lot more work so I haven't tried to reach that yet.
+I would recommend PHPStan over all the other linting and checking tools I've used for PHP.

 I used [PHP Coding Standards Fixer](http://cs.symfony.com/) to automatically fix some things that a linter would complain about.
 When I enabled the large sets of rules like `@PhpCsFixer` I was unhappy with the output, e.g. multi-line arrays